This is the tale of two towns.

 Jackson Lake Island, aka Spectre from Big Fish

-In Big Fish, Edward Bloom (the young version played by Ewan McGregor with a terrible southern accent) loves to spin tall tales, to the annoyance of his pragmatic son.
+In Big Fish, Edward Bloom (the young version played by Ewan McGregor with a terrible southern accent) loves to spin tall tales, to the annoyance of his son.

 One of these fables is about the unnervingly perfect town of Spectre, where they steal your shoes to convince you to stay forever and ever, eating pie in rocking chairs and dancing barefoot on the green lawn.

 We pay $3 per person to drive out onto the island.
 The site is like a caricature of the South, where cypress trees drip with Spanish moss and fishermen bring home their own big fish tales from the bayou.

 Within ten minutes of walking around, I discover the island is home to another common southern resident: fire ants.
 My sandaled foot bursts into flames, and a nearby goat rolls around bleating.
 (Oh yeah, did I mention there’s a herd of goats on the island?!)
 Spectre’s fictional barefoot residents must have tread carefully here.

 Little remains of the the twinkly-lit paradise seen in the beginning of Big Fish.
 First, the film crew artificially aged the town for later shots in the movie, and then 15 years did their work on what was never intended to be a permanent installation.

-Several of the main street buildings burned down or collapsed.
+Several of the Main Street buildings burned down or collapsed.
 Four pillars are all that mark the site of Jenny’s house, and only two trees still stand in the enchanted forest.

-Outside the shots used on film, the buildings are empty shells.
+Outside of the shots used on film, the buildings are empty shells.
 The back of the church is bare plywood, and the trees are made of styrofoam.

 Still, the legend of Spectre lives on.
 Visitors have added their own shoes to the line strung across Main Street, as if to say they would like to stay and dance barefoot for a while.